Introduction to Satellite Internet and Its Legal Challenges in Iran

 The Iranian government’s strong opposition to Starlink’s satellite internet can be analyzed from several perspectives:

-3. Economic and Sovereignty Issues: The entry of a powerful foreign operator could challenge the monopoly of domestic internet service providers.
-Moreover, providing services without a license is seen as a violation of national sovereignty and domestic laws from a governmental perspective.
+- Economic and Sovereignty Issues: The entry of a powerful foreign operator could challenge the monopoly of domestic internet service providers.
+From the government’s view, offering services without a license violates national sovereignty and domestic laws.

 Conclusion: The Uncertain Future of Internet Freedom in Iran

-The approval of satellite internet laws and the establishment of severe penalties for using Starlink mark a new chapter in internet restrictions in Iran.
+Iran’s new satellite internet laws impose severe penalties for Starlink, marking a stricter era of restrictions.
 These laws demonstrate the government’s determination to combat any form of uncontrolled access to the internet.
-While users are searching for a way to breathe in a free digital space, legislators have significantly increased the risk of using this technology by imposing prison sentences of 5 to 10 years.
+As users seek digital freedom, legislators impose 5 to 10-year prison sentences, raising the risks significantly.
 Iran’s international complaints also indicate that this confrontation has taken on broader dimensions.
 The future will show whether these strict laws can halt technological progress and the public’s demand for a free internet.
 For now, however, Starlink users in Iran must be more cautious than ever about their digital and physical security.